brainwipe/icar/books/core/Chapters as Markdown/scratch.md

 The public areas of the Nexus are well frequented by those looking for the latest scientific developments, news on galactic economic trends and those requesting help with any matter.

 ### Hacking
-No system is perfect and that can certainly be said for Gaia.
+ system is perfect and that can certainly be said for Gaia.
 It is possible to create Entities that exploit imperfections in Gaia and so gain access to areas that are otherwise hidden from the public view.

 Hacking within Gaia is done within the rules of Gaia.
 You cannot hack Gaia itself.
 Therefore, Hacking is about exploiting the cracks and imperfections caused by the creation of the virtual world.